uhellstr/AirDisco/README.md

 	python AirDisco.py start -- to startup the daemon python AirDisco.py stop  -- to stop the daemon python AirDisco.py restart -- to restart the daemon

+	After starting up the daemon enjoy your "disco lights" when streaming music from iTunes, phone or tablet that are Airplay compatible.

 Note: